timhuijgen/easy-api/README.md

 # easy-api-js
-Easy to use REST API functionality for browsers
+Easy to use REST calls from browsers - Using the browser fetch API

-You need jQuery & Promise-polyfill in the DOM when not using build tools like webpack or browserify
+When not using a buildtool like browserify / webpack and you want to support legacy browsers you'll need polyfills for: fetch, Promise, and Object.assign

 ```javascript
 npm install easy-api-js